AmirMasnavi/Industrial-Production-Simulator/BDDAD/SqlCode.md

     Orders o
-    -- Join the Product_Orders table to the Orders table on OrderID, linking each order to its products JOIN Product_Orders po ON o.OrderID = po.OrderID -- Join the Product table to Product_Orders on ProductID, linking each order item to its product details JOIN Product p ON po.ProductID = p.ProductID
+    -- Join the Product_Orders table to the Orders table on OrderID, linking each order to its products JOIN Product_Orders po ON o.OrderID = po.OrderID -- Join the Product table to Product_Orders on ProductID, linking each order article to its product details JOIN Product p ON po.ProductID = p.ProductID
     -- Join the Client table to Orders on ClientID, linking each order to the client information JOIN Client c ON o.ClientID = c.ClientID